 Rule 48.
-A motion to adjourn, to take a recess, to lay on the table and a call for the previous question shall be decided without debate.
+A motion to adjourn, to take a recess, to lay on the table and a call for the previous

 All incidental questions of order arising after a motion is made for either of the questions named in this rule and pending such motion, shall be decided, whether on appeal or otherwise, without debate.